 Cap Taillat is located near the ancient village of Ramatuelle in the Provence-Alpes-Côte d’Azur region of France.
 It’s situated at the end of the St Tropez peninsula – a stunning strip of coastline that’s punctuated by some of the most beautiful beaches in France.

-It’s also an easy day trip from St Tropez, being just a 15-minute drive to Plage de l’Escalet, where you’ll start your walk to the cape.
+It’s also an easy day trip from Saint-Tropez, being just a 15-minute drive to Plage de l’Escalet, where you’ll start your walk to the cape.

 Cap Taillat’s Claim to Fame

 Known as the ‘Chitty Chitty Bang Bang’ beach, Cap Taillat set the scene for the Truly Scrumptious song in the 1968 movie.
 You can watch the clip below if you’re not familiar with this classic film.

 The trail to Cap Taillat begins at Plage de l’Escalet where there is a fairly large public car park (paid) and a lot of on-street parking (free).